Weirton, West Virginia: Economy

+The Weirton Steel Corporation was once a fully integrated steel mill employing over 12,000 people.
+At one point, it was the largest private employer and the largest taxpayer in West Virginia.
+Due to the reorganization of the steel industry, not only within the United States but worldwide, the Weirton mill faced declines in production.
+During the early 1980s, the employees of Weirton Steel endeavored to purchase the mill from National Steel Corporation as the largest Employee Stock Ownership Program in the nation, saving the mill from bankruptcy.

+However, by 2003, the corporation was forced to file for bankruptcy after generating more than $700 million in losses since 1998.
+In 2004, International Steel Group acquired the 3,000-worker plant before merging with international giant ArcelorMittal.
+By 2016, only the tin-plating section of the mill, though still one of the country's largest tin-plate makers, was in operation with only 800 workers.
+In 2020, Ohio-based Cleveland-Cliffs purchased the tin mill.
+In February 2024, Cleveland-Cliffs announced the permanent closure of the mill and layoff of its remaining 800 workers.

+In May 2023, Form Energy began construction at the Weirton mill site for a manufacturing facility producing iron-air batteries for electrical storage.

-Historically, Weirton's economy, as well as that of the region, was dominated by the steel industry, with the biggest employer being ArcelorMittal.
-Over the years as the steel industry declined, the local economy has become more diversified, with retail services and medical services recording the largest increases.
-Weirton Medical Center is a large 238 bed hospital that services patients from all over the region, and is one of the city's largest employers today employing over 1,000 people.
+Outside of industry and manufacturing, one of the city's largest employers is Weirton Medical Center, part of the West Virginia University Health System.
+It is a 238-bed hospital that serves patients from all over the region and employs over 1,400 people.

-Due to the area's close proximity to Pittsburgh, Pennsylvania, there is also a growing number of workers who work in Pittsburgh and commute from Weirton.

 Government

-The following people have been elected Mayor of Weirton since the city's incorporation in 1947:

 Police

 There have been three fatal shootings by police officers in the history of the Weirton department.
 The third, in 2016, was a case of suicide by cop.
 The first officer on the scene recognized the situation, determined that the situation posed no immediate threat, and started talking to the distressed citizen, who was holding an unloaded gun and telling the officer to "Just shoot me".
 An officer who arrived subsequently shot the man dead on his fourth attempt, less than 10 seconds after arriving on the scene.

 The police department fired the first officer for not killing the man first.
 The police chief said in sworn testimony that although he had fired the officer for not shooting the man soon enough, the department's policy prohibits officers from shooting people whom they believe do not pose a threat.
 Shortly after this admission that the officer was fired for correctly following the department policy on the legitimate use of force, the city settled a lawsuit for wrongful termination.